kozjuli/kozjuli.github.io/_pages/research.md

 ## Working Papers <a name="wp"></a>

 1. **Liquidity and Investment in General Equilibrium**
-with Nicolas Caramp and Keisuke Teeple [Working paper](https://s3.amazonaws.com/real.stlouisfed.org/wp/2022/2022-022.pdf){:target="_blank"}
+with Nicolas Caramp and Keisuke Teeple [Working paper](https://doi.org/10.20955/wp.2022.022){:target="_blank"}

     > This paper studies the implications of trading frictions in financial markets for firms' investment and dividend choices and their aggregate consequences.

 1. **The Impact of Racial Segregation on College Attainment in Spatial Equilibrium**
-with Victoria Gregory and Hannah Rubinton [Working paper](https://s3.amazonaws.com/real.stlouisfed.org/wp/2022/2022-036.pdf){:target="_blank"}
+with Victoria Gregory and Hannah Rubinton [Working paper](https://doi.org/10.20955/wp.2022.036){:target="_blank"}

     > We incorporate race into an overlapping-generations spatial-equilibrium model with neighborhood spillovers.
 Race matters in two ways: (i) the Black-White wage gap and (ii) homophily—the preferences of individuals over the racial composition of their neighborhood.
 These two forces generate a Black-White college gap of 22 percentage points, explaining about 80% of the college gap in the data for the St. Louis metro area.

+1. **Policy Rules and Large Crises in Emerging Markets**
+with Emilio Espino, Fernando M. Martin and Juan M. Sanchez [Working paper](https://doi.org/10.20955/wp.2022.018){:target="_blank"}

+    > This paper studies a sovereign default model with fiscal and monetary policies to assess the policy response and evaluate the gains from flexibility in times of severe distress.

 1. **Credit and Liquidity Policies during Large Crises**
-with Mahdi Ebsim and Miguel Faria-e-Castro [Working paper](https://s3.amazonaws.com/real.stlouisfed.org/wp/2020/2020-035.pdf){:target="_blank"}
+with Mahdi Ebsim and Miguel Faria-e-Castro [Working paper](https://doi.org/10.20955/wp.2020.035){:target="_blank"}

     > We compare firms' financials during the Great Financial Crisis (GFC) and COVID-19.
 While the two crises featured similar increases in credit spreads, debt and liquid assets decreased during the GFC, but increased during COVID-19.
 In the cross section, leverage was the main determinant of credit spreads and investment during the GFC, but liquidity was more important during COVID-19.
 We augment a quantitative model of firm capital structure with a motive to hold liquid assets.
 The GFC resembled a combination of productivity and financial shocks, while COVID-19 also featured liquidity shocks.
 We study the state-dependent effects of credit and liquidity policies.

-1. **Policy Rules and Large Crises in Emerging Markets**
+1. **An Empirical Analysis of the Cost of Borrowing**
-with Emilio Espino, Fernando M. Martin and Juan M. Sanchez [Working paper](https://s3.amazonaws.com/real.stlouisfed.org/wp/2022/2022-018.pdf){:target="_blank"}
+with Miguel Faria-e-Castro and Samuel Jordan-Wood [Working paper](https://doi.org/10.20955/wp.2024.016){:target="_blank"}

-    > This paper studies a sovereign default model with fiscal and monetary policies to assess the policy response and evaluate the gains from flexibility in times of severe distress.
+    > Within firms, borrowing rates exhibit significant dispersion even after accounting for security and observable firm characteristics.
+Obtaining a bank loan is cheaper than issuing a corporate bond.
+Changes in borrowing costs have lasting negative effects on firm-level outcomes.

 ---
 ## Work in Progress <a name="publications"></a>

-1. **An Empirical Analysis of the Cost of Borrowing**
-with Miguel Faria-e-Castro and Samuel Jordan-Wood

 1. **Inequality Dynamics: A Life-Cycle Portfolio Model Perspective**
 with Diego Daruich